Sports eyewear for teens and young athletes

 Remember, for outdoor activities it's crucial that your sunglasses block UV light; the best ones block 99 percent to 100 percent of both UVA and UVB rays.

-You might also want to choose polarized sunglasses or sports eyewear with photochromic lenses.
+You also might want to choose polarized sunglasses or sports eyewear with photochromic lenses.
 Polarized lenses reduce glare and reflected light from water, snow, sand and other surfaces.
-Photochromic lenses darken automatically in bright sunlight and adjust in response to varying levels of UV rays.
-Read more about selecting sunglasses.
+Photochromic lenses darken automatically in sunlight and adjust in response to varying levels of UV rays.
+[Read more about selecting sunglasses.]

 With diving and snorkeling masks, your best bet is a glass lens, because glass is the most scratch-resistant material.
 You can get masks with prescription lenses at many optical stores.
 Read more about scuba diving masks and swim goggles.